-CIBC's four main strategic business units are supported by the following functional groups: Technology, Infrastructure and Innovation, Risk Management, People, Culture and Brand, Finance and Enterprise Strategy, as well as other support groups, which all form part of Corporate and Other.
-Information about CIBC's business lines and functional groups is provided in the 2023 Annual Report on pages 1 to 107.
+Corporate and Other includes the following functional groups - Technology, Infrastructure and Innovation, Risk Management, People, Culture and Brand, and Finance, as well as other support groups.
+The expenses of these functional and support groups are generally allocated to the business lines within the SBUs.
+Corporate and Other also includes the results of CIBC Caribbean Bank Limited and other portfolio investments, as well as other income statement and balance sheet items not directly attributable to the business lines.
+Information about CIBC's business lines and functional groups is provided in the 2024 Annual Report on pages 1 to 103.

-A more complete description of services provided by Canadian Personal and Business Banking, Canadian Commercial Banking and Wealth Management, U.S. Commercial Banking and Wealth Management, and Capital Markets and Direct Financial Services can be found in the 2023 Annual Report on pages 21 to 32.
+A more complete description of services provided by Canadian Personal and Business Banking, Canadian Commercial Banking and Wealth Management, U.S. Commercial Banking and Wealth Management, and Capital Markets and Direct Financial Services can be found in the 2024 Annual Report on pages 22 to 32.